Prakashdeveloper03/AutoEncoder/docs/guide.md

 <VPTeamPage>
   <VPTeamPageTitle>
     <template #title>
-      Our Team
+      Our Guides
     </template>
     <template #lead>
-The advancement of autoencoder technology is driven by a collaborative and diverse team of students.
+The advancement of autoencoder technology is driven by a collaborative and diverse team of guides.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers